 How to add attachments in Yahoo Mail

-If you want to attach a file to your letter, click the Attach File icon that can be found in the message toolbar.
+If you want to attach a file to your letter in Yahoo Mail, click on the paperclip icon after composing your mail.
 The attachment menu will allow you to choose from several options:

 - share files from your cloud storage

 - choose a photo from your recent emails

 - select files to attach from your computer (you can also choose multiple files)

 If your file is larger than 25MB, select one of the following options depending on which cloud storage you want to use: